-DATE: March 26, 2024 TO: Mayor Martinez and Members of the City Council FROM: Councilmembers Zepeda and Jimenez Subject: Prevent Nepotism During the Appointment Process for Richmond Boards, Commissions, Committees, and Task Forces, and City Hiring and Employment.
+DATE: April 2, 2024 TO: Mayor Martinez and Members of the City Council FROM: Councilmembers Zepeda and Jimenez Subject: Prevent Nepotism During the Appointment Process for Richmond Boards, Commissions, Committees, and Task Forces, and City Hiring and Employment.
 FINANCIAL IMPACT: No financial impact at this time.
 PREVIOUS COUNCIL ACTION: None STATEMENT OF THE ISSUE: To Prevent Nepotism During the Appointment Process for Richmond Boards, Commissions, Committees, and Task Forces, and City Hiring and Employment.
 RECOMMENDED ACTION: DISCUSS and PROVIDE direction to City Attorney's Office to draft and for staff to implement a City policy preventing City Council Members from appointing family members to Richmond boards, commissions, committees, and task forces -Councilmember Cesar Zepeda (510-620-6593) and Vice Mayor Claudia Jimenez (510-620-6565).
-This item was continued from the March 19, 2024, meeting.
+This item was continued from the March 19, 2024, and March 26, 2024, meetings.